aninkousar/Local-Coding-Agent-Shamsu/local-code-agent/README.md

 All three will tell you clearly if setup hasn't been run yet, instead of failing silently.

+## Built for web app work specifically

+A few tools exist mainly because "build me a web app" has needs plain coding doesn't:

+- **`start_dev_server` / `check_process_output` / `stop_process`** - `run_command` blocks until
+  a command finishes, which means it would hang forever on `flask run` or `npm start`.
+These three give the agent a way to launch something that keeps running, check its logs without blocking, and stop it - all still permission-gated like everything else.
+- **`scaffold_files`** - creates a whole new project's initial file set (e.g. `index.html`,
+  `style.css`, `app.py`) as one reviewed batch instead of N separate approval prompts.
+- **`open_in_browser`** - opens a local HTML file or a running dev server's URL in your default browser so you can see the actual rendered result immediately (stdlib only, no new dependency).

+The system prompt also nudges the model toward plain HTML/CSS/JS or server-rendered templates (e.g. Flask+Jinja2) by default, rather than framework/bundler-heavy stacks - a 4B model is far more reliable on the simpler stack unless you specifically ask for something else.

 ## Setup

 **Requirements:** Python 3.10+, ~6GB free disk space for models, internet access *only* for this